girisha30/Daily-Blog-Internship/README.md

 - learnt about Arrays and Lists.
 - Went through the concept of Debugging.
 - Debugging is the process of running our code step by step in a debugger and identifying, analyzing, and removing errors (also known as “bugs”) from our code.
-- Studied about the advanced C# Methods such as Access modifiers, Abstract class, DateTime object, Structs, Enum, Delegates,Events, LINQ, Lambda, Anonymous function.
+- Studied about the advanced C# Methods such as Access modifiers, Abstract class, DateTime object, LINQ.
 - Practiced hands-on.
 <br>